APEE 50th Meeting Information

 APEE will present the 2026 Undergraduate Research Competition Awards and conduct its Annual Business Meeting.
 Robert Lawson (Southern Methodist University) will deliver the 2026 Presidential Address.

-Free to Choose® Network Reception and Screening
+Free to Choose® Network Film Screening and Reception

 Tuesday, April 7, 2026

-3:45-5:30 PM | Milano II
+2:45-4:45 PM | Milano I/II

 The Wealth of Nations at 250: Was Adam Smith Right?